-1. Start the WEBGUI, Diagnostic view will appear when Driver or HPT card does not effect, you can see the system information and HPT Product information in this view.
+1. Start the WEBGUI.
+Diagnostic view will appear when the Driver or HPT card does not affect you can see the system information and HPT Product information in this view.

-2. You can also click 'Help'→'Diagnostic' to enter the diagnostic view.
+2. Click 'Help'→'Diagnostic' to enter the diagnostic view.

 Log saving